-Mr. Purewall has spent over 15 years in the real estate development and financing field.
-Prior to working with the PHL Group, Mr. Purewall worked in various roles with TD Commercial Bank, specializing in real estate and commercial lending.
-Mr. Purewall has also worked with the Lanyard Group, a real estate investment banking and investment firm.
+Prior to establishing the Administrator, Mr. Purewall worked in various roles with TD Commercial Bank, specializing in real estate and commercial lending.
+He also worked with the Lanyard Group, a real estate investment banking and investment firm.

-Mr. Purewall has been a licensed mortgage broker since 2004 and holds a Bachelors of Business Administration (BBA) from Simon Fraser University with a focus on Finance and Marketing.
-He has also obtained the Chartered Financial Analyst designation.
+Mr. Purewall earned a Bachelor of Business Administration degree from Simon Fraser University with a focus on finance and marketing.
+He also holds the Chartered Financial Analyst designation.